Skip to content

 Target Setting and Strategy

 A clear, science-aligned target is the foundation of corporate decarbonization.
-Net zero by 2050, with interim targets for 2025 and 2030, is the prevailing benchmark.
-Interim goals track near-term progress and build accountability.
+Net zero by 2050, with interim targets for 2030, is the prevailing benchmark.
+Interim goals track near-term progress and build accountability within an organization.

 Energy and Operations